-- Use clean pipes only. - Hold the pipe end downwards when removing burrs. - Cover the pipe end when inserting it through a wall so that no dust or dirt enters the pipe.
+- · Use clean pipes only. - Hold the pipe end downwards when removing burrs. - Cover the pipe end when inserting it through a wall so that no dust or dirt enters the pipe.

 - After all the piping has been connected, make sure there is no gas leak.
-Use Dry Nitrogen to perform a gas leak detection. - After knocking out the holes, we recommend you remove burrs in the knock holes and paint the edges and areas around the edges using the repair paint.
+Use Dry Nitrogen to perform a gas leak detection. - After cutting the slit holes, it is recommended to remove burrs in the slit holes and paint the edges and areas around the edges using the repair paint to prevent rusting.